[UPDATED IN NOVEMBER 2024]

 Option 1: shuttle bus

-The cheapest option to get from Marrakech airport to the city centre is the shuttle bus which takes you to various points in the city, such as Jemaa el-Fna square, the Gueliz neighbourhood or even the Marrakech train station.
+The cheapest and most convenient option to get from Marrakech airport to the city centre is the shuttle bus.
+This bus takes you to various points in the city, such as Jemaa el-Fna square, the Gueliz neighbourhood or even the Marrakech train station.

 Option 2: normal bus